tytydraco/yessleep/out/Twos_company_but_threes_a_crowd.md

 “Yeah.
 The woods get deep there, y’know, you shouldn’t go in.
 It’s easy to get turned around.
 The trees all look the same after a while.

 Things like this continued to pile over time.
 Once, we were all watching the football and me and Kevin got reminiscing about the time we did shrooms and thought we were getting chased by the police.
 It’s one of those moments where you’re already laughing hard, and everyone keeps adding extra jokes and you just keep laughing even harder.
-Trevor caught his breath at to say, “Oh man, and Andy, when you tried to climb that tree…” I froze.
+Trevor caught his breath at to say, “Oh man, and Andy, when you tried to climb that tree…”

+I froze.
 I did do that, but it was just me and Kevin.
 Nobody else was around.
 When I asked how he knew that, Trevor looked blank for a second, then shrugged.
 “I dunno.
 Guess Kev must’ve mentioned it somewhere down the line.”

 “I don’t think I did?”
 Kevin murmured from his beanbag.
 An awkward silence hung in the air for a beat before we cracked another beer and changed the subject.

 After the three of us had been out hitting the bars one night with the rest of our friend group, I tossed and turned for a while before getting up for a glass of water.
 I stumbled towards the kitchen door, still pretty drunk.
 The only light inside was the dim glow of the oven’s digital clock: 3:46 AM.
 I could make out a shape in the corner of the room, perfectly still.
 The silence was heavy and my heart was thumping steadily.
 With my foggy headspace in the moment, I didn’t pay it much mind, figuring it was just a hoodie hanging up or whatever.

 As I walked over to the sink, I hit my vape.
 Don’t judge.
 The click-hiss felt obscenely loud in the silence of the room.
 And as I puffed out the smoke, the cloud glowed momentarily in the red light from the oven’s clock, illuminating the profile of Trevor, standing rigid in the corner of the room like he was waiting for a bus.
-Startled, I said gasp-laughed in surprise and said something to the effect of, “Jesus, man, didn’t see you there!”
+Startled, I gasp-laughed in surprise and said something to the effect of, “Jesus, man, didn’t see you there!”

 “Couldn’t sleep,” Trevor said.
 His voice was flat.